wingsuitist/villains/README.md

 There is the possibility to add css in the AppComponent decorator (metadata) but we'll stick to separate css files.
 Angular-cli already created the css file for us and referenced it in our AppComponent.
-(If you want your html or css inline you can use the option `ng g component xyz --flat`.
-This is also great if you component doesn't need any css.)
+(If you want your html or css inline you can use the option `ng g component xyz --inline-template --inline-style`.
+This is also great if you component doesn't need any css.
+If you don't want it to create it's on folder you can use `--flat.`)

 ## 6. Let's deploy to gitlab pages.